sushantPatrikar/Amazon-Flipkart-Price-Comparison-Engine/README.md

 # Amazon-Flipkart-Price-Comparison-Engine
-Compares price of a product entered by an user from e-commerce sites Amazon and Flipkart
+Compares price of the product entered by an user from e-commerce sites Amazon and Flipkart

 ## How to use
 After running this program a window is popped up which asks user to enter the product